amy34268/Launch_Pizza/README.md

 <h2> UI Prototype on Figma </h2>
 <img src="https://github.com/amy34268/Launch_Pizza/blob/main/Pizza%20UI.png">
-When the website is initially loaded, a <strong>GET request</strong> is sent to the backend to retrieve a list of pizzas (from ideally a database such as MongoDB)  to display on the top of the website.
+When the website is initially loaded, a <strong>GET request</strong> is sent to the backend to retrieve a list of pizzas (from ideally a database such as MongoDB since datas will be persistent)  to display on the top of the website.

 As an example: